lilopkins/evidenceangel/schemas/draft-hopkins-evp-spec.md

 an additional media file.

 # Handling an Evidence Package

+## Locking

+When loading an evidence package, implemetors **MUST** use a lock file with the file name ".~" followed by the full name of the package it protects, for example for a package called "example.evp", the lock file **MUST** be called ".~example.evp".
+It **MUST** be located adjacent (in the same directory as) the evidence package.

+The lock file should be considered as locking the package if:

+* the lock file is present, and;
+* the lock file contains a process ID.

+If either of these is not the case, it should be assumed that the there is no current lock over the package.

+## Media Loading

 Software implementing the evidence package format **MUST NOT** load files from the "media" directory into memory until it is needed for